gearglow/ReptiliaWithATwist/The List.md

 "Why Miss Weasley, are you coming on to me?"
 Hermione teased.

 Ginny blushed.
-"No!
-You're like my sister.
-Answer the question."
+"Um.
+No?"
+She shook her head.
+"Answer the question."

 Hermione thought for a while.
 "Well...
 I don't know.
 I've certainly never found any *wizards* all that attractive."